 The Corporation is committed to training and development for its members and the Clerk to the Corporation and conducts an annual audit to evaluate this, and seek input from individual members on their training needs.
-Governors received specialist training on Conflicts of Interest and Loyalty in September 2021 which was attended by 14 governors and 4 senior officers.
-Board members also attended a range of events including regional governance conferences, induction and networking events.
+Board members attend a range of events including regional governance conferences, induction and networking events.

 Specialist sessions attended included: